baozzii/tp/docs/DeveloperGuide.md

 The UI component is the stakeholder responsible for the graphical user interface seen by the user.

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+The UI consists of a `MainWindow` that is made up of parts (e.g., `CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter` etc).
+All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

 #### Overview